awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-gamelift-fleet.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `ResourceCreationLimitPolicy`  <a name="cfn-gamelift-fleet-resourcecreationlimitpolicy"></a>
-A policy that limits the number of game sessions an individual player can create over a span of time for this fleet\.
+A policy that limits the number of game sessions that an individual player can create on instances in this fleet within a specified span of time\.
 *Required*: No
 *Type*: [ResourceCreationLimitPolicy](aws-properties-gamelift-fleet-resourcecreationlimitpolicy.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)